mohitagarwal0581/-Smart-Retail-Shelves-Using-deep-learning-and-cv/README.md

 5. Then, we took about another 50 pictures with both chocolates in the picture.
 We want to be able to detect the chocolates when they’re overlapping, so we made sure to have the chocolates be overlapped in many images.<br>
-6. Here are some examples of images containing chocolates:
+6. Here are some examples of images containing chocolates:<br>
 <img src="srsdocs/dataset1.PNG">
 <img src="srsdocs/dataset2.PNG"></li>
   </ul>
   <ul>
-<li><h3>Training Preparation Module:</h3></li>
+<li><h3>Training Preparation Module:</h3><br>
-  <li>1.
-LabelImg of the objects in the images is done so that classifier can identify objects
-in the images.<br>
+  1. LabelImg of the objects in the images is done so that classifier can identify objects in the images.<br>
 2. For labelling we have used LabelImg.<br>
 3. An .XML file will be saved by labelimg that contains the data which is labelled i.e.